gamemann/Browser.TF/ReadME.md

 A web-sided server browser for Team Fortress 2.
-I made this back in 2015/2016 and had the domain `browser.tf` up until mid-2022.
+I made this back in 2015/2016 when I was in High School and had the domain `browser.tf` up until mid-2022.
 Unfortunately, I couldn't afford the domain at the time and lost it.
 Afterwards, I tried getting it back, but another company had already taken it.
 Apparently the new company is selling the domain, but they won't reply to anything I send them.

 This website was actively used by quite a few people in the past!